-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.

-- Two thermometers, placed in the rewarming basin, will continuously monitor the water temperature.
-The temperature reading on both thermometers will be recorded on a paper data sheet by a trained provider at 2-minute intervals until the 30 minutes of treatment are complete. - The researcher will repeat an exam at 30 minutes to determine warmth and pliability of the tissue, confirming thaw. - The provider will be asked to fill out a survey on all acute frostbite patients whom consent to the study protocol, as well as those that do not. - The source records that will be used to collect data about subjects.
+- The researcher will repeat an exam, assessing all extremities being treated by SVR, at 30 minutes to determine warmth and pliability of the tissue, confirming thaw.
+Rewarming will be considered complete if the affected tissue becomes red or purple, soft, and pliable.
+The same rewarming criteria applies for all extremities. - The provider will be asked to fill out a survey on all acute frostbite patients whom consent to the study protocol, as well as those that do not. - The source records that will be used to collect data about subjects.
 (Attach all surveys, scripts, and data collection forms.)
 If there are plans for long-term follow-up (once all research related procedures are complete), what data will be collected during this period. - The patient's age and sex will be recorded.
-The physical examination and pertinent medical information will be reviewed to confirm the location and extent of the frostbite and for contributing conditions. - Demographics and relevant medical history will be accessed. - Please see attached surveys and data collection forms. - Explain if any part of this study involves genetic analysis of biological specimens.
+The physical examination and pertinent medical information will be reviewed to confirm the location and extent of the frostbite and for contributing conditions. - Demographics and relevant medical history will be accessed. - Please see attached surveys and data collection forms. - Enrolled subjects may be contacted via phone and myDH or local electronic medical record communication at 6 months post-enrollment to assess long term outcomes of their frostbite.
+Chart review to assess related complications will also occur at this time. - Explain if any part of this study involves genetic analysis of biological specimens.
 If yes, explain whether the study is based on one the following: - This study does not involve genetic analysis of biological specimens.